undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 Responsibilities:

-evaluate power measurements;
+* evaluate power measurements;
-ignore standby consumption;
+* ignore standby consumption;
-update the internal last_activity timestamp.
+* update the internal last_activity timestamp.

-The Activity Detector does not determine whether a cycle is running.
+The Activity Detector does **not** determine whether a cycle is running.

 It answers only one question:

-Was there meaningful activity since the previous evaluation?
+> Was there meaningful activity since the previous evaluation?

+---

-3.2 Spin Detector
+## 3.2 Spin Detector

 Purpose: